h2loop/evals-public/misra_c/Code_Sanitizr_beta.md

 * Rule 1.3 — symbol 'wTechnologyMask' is not a member of 'phCtlTagLib_InternalState_t'
 * Rule 21.6 — macro 'snprintf' is deprecated.
 * Rule 9.1 — 'iRet' is likely uninitialized
-* Rule 21.8 — "function 'system' is deprecated.
+* Rule 21.8 — function 'system' is deprecated.